haobui14/hotel-management/README.md

 # Hotel Management App using Next.js, React, Tailwind, Stripe

-## Link to demo site: https://hotel-management-next.netlify.app
+## Link to the demo site: https://main--hotel-management-next.netlify.app

+This project used Sanity CSM to update hotel rooms' details and users.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).